Effort-Based Criticality Metrics for Evaluating 3D Perception Errors in Autonomous Driving: Technical Approach

+These equations are solved numerically for $a_{\text{brake,FN}}\geq0$.
+Frames behind the ego, and non-closing frames with a non-decelerating object, receive zero demand.
+Solutions with non-positive $t_b$ are rejected.
+A non-positive remaining gap after reaction or a required value above the vehicle limit is reported at the \SI{10}{\meter\per\second\squared} cap.
+The MDR is the per-frame maximum deceleration during the FN event:

-A high MDR indicates that, at some point during the miss, a very severe braking manoeuvre would have been necessary, denoting a critical safety failure.
+A high MDR indicates that, at some point during the miss, a very severe braking manoeuvre would have been necessary.
 Unlike FSR, which accumulates over the event duration, MDR captures the single most dangerous instant.
 Both metrics yield a scalar per error track.